joel-feinberg/tweet_shotter/USER_GUIDE.md

    - **Dark Mode**: Dark blue background, white text
    - **Auto Mode**: Uses Twitter's default theme setting

+4. **Optional settings**:
+   - **Show engagement metrics**: Check this option to include retweet/like/view counts in the screenshot.

-4. **Generate the screenshot**: Click the "Generate Screenshot" button and wait a few seconds.
+5. **Generate the screenshot**: Click the "Generate Screenshot" button and wait a few seconds.

 5. **Download your image**: Once the screenshot is generated, you can view and download it directly from the web interface.